DENTISTRY

 Dental pic2.jpg

-In order to safely and accurately diagnose and treat dental disease in our patients, they must be under general anesthesia.
-This is probably the most significant reason that animal dentistry costs more than human dentistry.
-Additionally, because most of our pets don't have yearly or bi-annual dental exams, by the time we have a chance to evaluate them thoroughly, we often find disease affecting multiple teeth, whereas when people visit the dentist, it is usually to only address problems affecting one or two teeth.
-It is not uncommon in geriatric pets to discover that greater than 50% of the teeth in a given patient are so diseased that extraction is required.
+In order to safely and accurately diagnose and treat dental disease in our patients, they must be placed under general anesthesia.
+This is likely the most significant reason animal dentistry costs more than human dentistry.
+Additionally, because most of our pets don't have annual or bi-annual dental exams, by the time we have a chance to evaluate them thoroughly, we often find disease affecting multiple teeth.
+In contrast, when people visit the dentist, it is usually to address problems affecting only one or two teeth.
+In geriatric pets, it is not uncommon to discover that more than 50% of the teeth are so diseased that extraction is required.

 Alpine Veterinary Medical Centre prides itself on providing the highest possible level of care for our dental patients.
-This means that every dental procedure, including tooth extractions and surgery, is performed by a veterinarian, while a trained animal health technician monitors anaesthesia and records vital parameters every five minutes.
-Animals having teeth extracted or oral surgery performed have dental nerve blocks performed with a local anaesthetic to decrease their pain during and after their procedure.
-Our dedicated dental surgical area has a wide array of anaesthetic monitoring equipment to ensure that your pet is safe under anaesthesia, and warm air blankets to ensure that your pet is kept at a safe temperature under anaesthesia without risk of burning.
+This means that every dental procedure, including tooth extractions and surgery, is performed by a veterinarian, while a trained animal health technician monitors anesthesia and records vital parameters every five minutes.
+Animals undergoing tooth extractions or oral surgery receive dental nerve blocks with a local anesthetic to reduce pain during and after the procedure.
+Our dedicated dental surgical area is equipped with a wide array of anesthetic monitoring equipment to ensure that your pet remains safe under anesthesia, and warm air blankets are used to maintain your pet’s temperature without the risk of burns.

 Why Does My Pet Have To Be Under Anesthesia?

-One of the most important reasons why animals are anesthetized is so that we can protect their airways.
-Because dental disease in dogs and cats almost always involves bacteria, it is important to place an endotracheal (breathing) tube in the pet’s airway and inflate the protective cuff to ensure that bacteria in the mouth cannot move down into the lungs during the dental procedure.
-General anesthesia also allows us to take full-mouth dental x-rays, and to probe each of the teeth individually to assess for loss of bone and soft tissue around each of the tooth roots.
+One of the most important reasons for anesthetizing animals is to protect their airways.
+Since dental disease in dogs and cats almost always involves bacteria, it is essential to place an endotracheal (breathing) tube in the pet’s airway and inflate the protective cuff to ensure that bacteria from the mouth cannot enter the lungs during the procedure.
+General anesthesia also allows us to take full-mouth dental x-rays and probe each tooth individually to assess for bone loss and soft tissue changes around the tooth roots.

 Why Should My Pet Have Dental X-Rays?

-Dental x-rays are an invaluable tool in evaluating dental disease in our pets.
-Without dental x-rays, we are unable to evaluate the roots of the teeth, which often makes up more than half of the tooth!
-Dental x-rays allow us to identify serious problems such as abscesses or cysts that can weaken the bones of the jaw and make them prone to breakage.
-We x-ray every tooth of our dental patients to ensure that we are not leaving behind pain or disease.
+Dental x-rays are an invaluable tool for evaluating dental disease in our pets.
+Without dental x-rays, we are unable to assess the roots of the teeth, which often make up more than half of the tooth's structure!
+Dental x-rays also allow us to identify serious issues, such as abscesses or cysts, that can weaken the jawbones and make them prone to breakage.
+We take x-rays of every tooth in our dental patients to ensure that we are not leaving behind pain or disease.